ATS Optimization

 What you're looking for:

-• All sections detected correctly
+• Major sections are detected correctly

-• Contact info parsed correctly
+• Contact info parses correctly

 • Warning flags about formatting